rajeevram/venable-lab-summer-2018/agisoft/PART1.md

 ![GCP #3](https://imgur.com/QVt8TtD.png)

-Then, you run the geneator once more, and see which images are now included.
+Then, you run the generator once more, and see which images are now included.
 Then, you add some more GCPs and look for even more improvement, all the while fine-tuning various parameters.

 ## Exporting The Mosaic

-Once a mesh of satifactory quality is generated, then it can be exported as an orthomosaic.
+Once a mesh of satisfactory quality is generated, then it can be exported as an orthomosaic.
 An orthomosaic is just the stitched-together version that is projected onto a flat surface, to get rid of the remaining bumps.

 ![Orthomosaic](https://imgur.com/wI1kUDN.png)

-The above picture is just a miniatuarized version of actual file.
+The above picture is just a miniaturized version of actual file.
 The actual orthomosaic for this transect is a 500+ MB TIFF.
 Other transects produce orthomosaics of an even larger file size simply because of the sheer number of photos used in the generation of the final image.